-Canada and the United States (U.S.) anchor the most competitive and resilient economic region in the world.
+Canada and the United States (U.S.) have close economic ties and together form one of the most enduring global economic relationships.
 Canada is the largest customer for U.S. goods and services exports, buying more U.S. goods than China, Japan, France and the United Kingdom combined.

-The Government of British Columbia (B.C.) and Government of Canada are working closely to address the tariffs by the U.S. on Canadian products.
+The Government of British Columbia (B.C.) and Government of Canada are working closely to address the recently announced tariffs by the U.S. on Canadian products.
+B.C. is focused on growing a strong economy, finding new trade partners and defending workers and businesses impacted by U.S. tariffs.

 The B.C.
 Provincial government is committed to working with B.C. businesses to unlock B.C.’ s potential and create the conditions for economic growth that makes British Columbia stronger.
 A task force and cabinet committee have been established to support B.C.’s three-point approach: